Why Hybrid Clouds are More Than Just Another TrendBeits Livneh

 - Know what you want to keep close – Every business will be different in this regard.
 Certain companies will prefer keeping large files in-house, in a more controlled private cloud for easy access, but may be okay with having their emails out there in the cloud.

-- See how others are leveraging a hybrid cloud environment – Services once only available to large enterprises are now available to SMBs.
+- See how others are leveraging a hybrid cloud environment – Services once only available to large enterprises are now available to Small Law Firms.
 This presents an extraordinary opportunity to be more agile, flexible, and better suited for new business opportunities and growth.
 Remote monitoring, 24/7 support, and disaster recovery solutions can be easily integrated within a hybrid-computing environment – regardless of operating systems, server types, or mobile devices used.

 - Staged implementation – Be sure to plan your hybrid cloud strategy as a multi-year plan that is deployed in phases.
 For example, in the beginning, private controlled access to a public cloud service can be granted to internal application developers experimenting with a new business initiative.
 Or a new customer relations management SaaS (Software as a Service) application can be implemented.